NYUAD-Core-Bioinformatics/PromethION-Transfer/README.md

 #### Data Transfer flow

 - Script identifies complete sequencing runs using final_summary*.txt
-- Performs rsync #1 — copies the entire run folder to the remote storage
+- Performs rsync — copies the entire run folder to the remote storage
-- After rsync #1 completes successfully, the script:
-- Creates a local .rsync_done file.
-- Performs rsync #2 — syncs only the .rsync_done file to the remote server
-- Once .rsync_done file is confirmed synced, local run directory is deleted
+- After rsync  completes successfully, the local run directory is deleted
 - Summary email is sent at end of process:
     Success → if all runs transferred
     Failure → if any run failed or SSH timed out